 Keep In Touch

 Over 70s should really shelter and keep themselves away from others as the effects of Coronavirus can be especially deadly to this age group.
 Hopefully now that the virus programme underway, they will start to feel that things are starting to improve.
 Isolating on your own at home, if you don’t live with anyone, means that many elderly individuals are really beginning to suffer with loneliness.
 It’s absolutely essential that you do what you can to safely keep in touch with your elderly loved ones.
 Whilst you’re not able to visit them in their home like you might be used to doing, you can phone them every day, write them letters, send a postcard, or, if possible, encourage them to use video calling so you can see each other face to virtual face.
+You could also bake them some shortbread or a little cake.
 This could make all the difference to their day.PIck Up Their Groceries and Prescriptions

 Seeing as the elderly can’t really get out and about at the moment, you should make sure to get them the things that they need.
 Food delivery slots are sparse and they may not be able to secure delivery.
 That’s if they even use the internet in the first place.
 So, make sure to pick up their groceries for them.
 Ask them to send you a list of what they need and you can then deliver it to their door.
 Try baking them some nice treats too.
 It could really brighten their day and give them something different to enjoy.
 You should also make sure to pick up anything that they need for their health and wellbeing.
 Pick up their prescriptions, pick up their vitamins and supplements – Vitamin D is great if they aren’t getting outside, Vitamin C will boost their immune system and even cbd helps arthritis!
 It will make their life a whole lot easier and ensure that they are getting all the things their body needs to feel well.